nirajvishwakarma/gitlab-cicd-python-app/README.md

 **1. install and register gitlab-runners
-2.  create Variables for Dockerhus user and password
+2.  create Variables for Dockerhub user and password
 3. create variable for pem key for th server******